altenwald/exampple/README.md

   set_from: true,
   trimmed: true,
   auto_connect: true,
-  tcp_handler: Exampple.DummyTcp
+  tcp_handler: Exampple.DummyTcpComponent
 ```

 As you can see, we configured our own `tcp_handler`.
 This let us not only test controlling what we are sending but also this let you to change the way the communication with the component is made using a different transport.

 ### Setup

-The setup phase is adding the start of the `DummyTcp` subscription and the start of the `Component` machine. `DummyTcp` is simulating a _handshake_ for us so, it should be properly configured to directly start using it.
+The setup phase is adding the start of the `DummyTcpComponent` subscription and the start of the `Component` machine. `DummyTcpComponent` is simulating a _handshake_ for us so, it should be properly configured to directly start using it.

 ### Assertions